 Implementing the BI system requires the project team to possess appropriate knowledge and skills.
 A competent project team, comprising managers, employees, and IT specialists, must be present (Olszak & Ziemba, 2012).
-Business intelligence serves as a cohesive system of software, applications, and technologies designed to help organizations gather, process, and convert extensive raw data into valuable and actionable information.
-Implementing business intelligence allows businesses to make informed decisions, recognize market trends, and secure a competitive edge in a fast-paced and fiercely competitive business environment (Mahmudin, Mohsin, & Rajak, 2023).
+Further, Mahmudin et al., (2023) identified Business intelligence serves as a cohesive system of software, applications, and technologies designed to help organizations gather, process, and convert extensive raw data into valuable and actionable information.
+Implementing business intelligence allows businesses to make informed decisions, recognize market trends, and secure a competitive edge in a fast-paced and fiercely competitive business environment.
+(Mahmudin, Mohsin, & Rajak, 2023).
 The previous study sought to explore the views and perspectives of businesses utilizing enterprise resource planning (ERP) systems and their business intelligence capabilities in the Western Macedonia region of Greece.
 The new adoption of ERP systems holds strategic significance for SMEs, particularly in the context of increasing competition in globalized business and economic growth.
-In the environment, prioritizing cost efficiency and addressing customer requirements are paramount for SMEs to remain competitive (Antoniadis, Tsiakiris, & Tsopogloy, 2015).
+According to Antoniadis et al., (2015) in the environment, prioritizing cost efficiency and addressing customer requirements are paramount for SMEs to remain competitive.
+(Antoniadis, Tsiakiris, & Tsopogloy, 2015).
 Small and medium-sized enterprises (SMEs) constitute approximately 90 percent of all businesses and contribute to over 50 percent of global employment, as reported by the International Finance Corporation.
-These enterprises play a significant economic and societal role, serving as catalysts for economic growth and development (Wong, Tan, & Mahmud, 2020).
+Wong et al., (2020) identified these enterprises play a significant economic and societal role, serving as catalysts for economic growth and development.
+(Wong, Tan, & Mahmud, 2020).